Expat childcare is simply easier with an au pair

 About the author:

-Catherine Miller is a native Australian and freelance writer who produces content for businesses, schools and other organisations.
+Catherine Miller is a freelance writer who produces content for businesses, schools and other organisations.
 She currently lives in Belgium with her partner and two children.
 They have recently expanded their household to include an au pair from Switzerland.